mw-ste/WebAppSignalR/Readme.md

   - configured to run a SignalR hub, using an Azure SignalR service

 - **CliClient**

   - a very simple (bear with me) cli tool to send and receive messages sent via SignalR
   - run several instances to "chat" with each other
   - on startup you need to provide a unique "user name"
   - then you can use the user names of other instances to send messages to them
   - leave the user name empty to message all clients
+  - enter "exit" as target name or message to receive a "connection closed" from the backend

+- **GuiClient**
+  - to be done

 ## Learnings